-Dwaeji bulgogi (grilled pork) is usually cooked at the table, but we use a charcoal grill and cook it outside in this version.
-We lose the communal aspect of cooking it this way, but it's still delicious.
+Dwaeji bulgogi (spicy grilled pork) is usually cooked at the table, but we use a charcoal grill and cook it outside in this version.
+We lose the communal aspect of a Korean dish cooking it this way, but it’s still delicious.

 Let me say this right off the bat.
-This is not a gout friendly recipe.
+This is not a gout-friendly recipe.
 In fact, there is nothing healthy about this recipe.
-It's a fatty meat, and the marinade and sauce have too much sugar.
+It’s fatty meat, and the marinade and sauce have too much sugar.
 However, this recipe is extremely delicious.
 A few days ago, my wife asked me to make it.
 After checking my uric acid level, I agreed.

 Green onion: I like to use three or 4.
 But it will turn the marinade green.

 Garlic: The marinade needs garlic.
 The picture is of two huge cloves, but the recipe will show four.
 If your garlic is normal-sized garlic, you will need four.